stephenkostas/liferay-docs/discover/portal/articles/02-building-a-site/02-creating-a-site/05-page-templates.markdown

 4. Enter *Cody* for the name.

-5. Uncheck the box to *Add this Page to the following Menus: Default*.
+5. Uncheck the box to *Add this Page to the following Menus: Default* so that the page will not appear in the navigation menu.

 6. Click *Save*.